 It is important to decide which system works best for your boat or vehicle.
 Subwoofer speakers of this size often mean that you will have to sacrifice interior space, especially if they are larger than 10 inches.
 Although sub boxes can take up a lot of space in your trunk, even an infinite baffle system may require you to compromise on space and functionality.

-High-quality, free-air subwoofers with high-quality amplifiers provide an excellent bass response for many drivers.
+High-quality, free-air subwoofers with high-quality amplifiers provide a quality bass response for many drivers.
 Free air subwoofers are easy to install and require very few modifications.
 You may have to compromise on speaker size and output if your car is small.
 Baffles will be required for most installations.

-If you use the correct size box for your speakers, a sealed enclosure or ported enclosure of subwoofers will give you the best bass frequencies.
-A small box with large speakers won’t give you the results you want.
+If you use the correct size enclosure for your speakers, a sealed enclosure or ported enclosure of subwoofers will give you the best bass frequencies.
+A small enclosure with large speakers won’t give you the results you want.
 You will need a box 2″-3″ larger than your speaker’s dimensions.
 A box measuring 13″x13″x15″ is required for a subwoofer 10 inches in diameter.
-You can quickly see the space one speaker takes up when you add your amplifier.
+You can quickly see the space one speaker takes up when you add your amp.

 Your preferences will determine which option is best.
 Both options are great for some preferences.
 The music you listen to will be the main factor in deciding which bass type and which subwoofer box are best for you.